Agents of Change: Self-Evolving LLM Agents for Strategic Planning: Related Works

-\paragraph{Game-Playing AI and Strategy Games} Games have long served as benchmarks for AI research \cite{gallotta2024large, costarelli2024gamebench, nasir2024gametraversalbenchmark}.
-While significant progress has been made in perfect-information games like Chess and Go \cite{schultz2024mastering, silver2016mastering}, strategic board games such as \textit{Settlers of Catan}, \textit{Diplomacy} \cite{meta2022human} or \textit{Civilization} \cite{qi2024civrealm} introduce elements of randomness, partial observability, and multi-agent interaction, posing unique challenges to an AI system \cite{szita2009monte}.
-Previous works approached Catan using a specialized neural network architecture to handle its mixed data types, enabling an RL agent to outperform traditional rule-based bots \cite{gendre2020playingcatancrossdimensionalneural}.
-In contrast, our approach leverages LLMs' natural language understanding to navigate Catan's complexities, focusing on autonomous strategy refinement without relying on extensive training data.
+\paragraph{Game-Playing AI and Strategy Games} Games have long served as benchmarks for AI research (\cite{gallotta2024large, costarelli2024gamebench, nasir2024gametraversalbenchmark}).
+While significant progress has been made in perfect-information games like Chess and Go (\cite{schultz2024mastering, silver2016mastering}), strategic board games such as \textit{Settlers of Catan}, \textit{Diplomacy} (\cite{meta2022human}) or \textit{Civilization} (\cite{qi2024civrealm}) introduce elements of expanding action spaces, partial observability, and multi-agent interaction, posing unique challenges to an AI system (\cite{szita2009monte}).
+Previous works approached Catan using a specialized neural network architecture to handle its mixed data types, enabling an RL agent to outperform traditional rule-based bots (\cite{gendre2020playingcatancrossdimensionalneural}).
+In contrast, our approach leverages LLMs' natural language understanding to navigate Catan's complexities, focusing on autonomous game-play discovery and strategy refinement without relying on extensive training data.

-\paragraph{LLM-Based Autonomous Agents} The concept of employing LLMs as autonomous agents has gained traction, particularly through frameworks that leverage environment feedback to drive reasoning and action \cite{yao2023react, xi2025rise}.
-Sophisticated frameworks like CAMEL \cite{li2023camelcommunicativeagentsmind} and AutoGen \cite{wu2023autogenenablingnextgenllm} facilitating multi-agent collaboration through role-based interactions.
-These systems assign specific roles to LLM instances, such as task proposer, solver, or critic, enabling complex problem-solving through dialogue and coordination.
-Our methodology extends this paradigm by introducing a self-evolving multi-agent system where LLMs assume roles like Analyzer, Researcher, Coder, and Player.
-This architecture allows the agent to autonomously analyze performance, conduct research, modify its codebase, and iteratively enhance its strategy for gameplay.

-\paragraph{Self-Improvement and Policy Evolution} Recent studies have explored mechanisms for LLMs to self-improve without gradient-based training \cite{song2024mind,dong2024survey}.
-Reflexion \cite{shinn2023reflexionlanguageagentsverbal} introduced a framework where LLM agents use verbal feedback to refine their decision-making processes, maintaining an episodic memory of successes and failures.
-Similarly, PromptBreeder \cite{fernando2023promptbreederselfreferentialselfimprovementprompt} or PromptAgent \cite{wang2023promptagent} treats design as an evolutionary process, allowing LLMs to generate and evaluate variations to optimize performance.
-AlphaEvolve \cite{novikov2025alphaevolve} presents an evolutionary coding agent to tackle open scientific problems and algorithm improvement.
-Voyager \cite{wang2023voyageropenendedembodiedagent} demonstrated an LLM-powered agent in Minecraft that iteratively writes and refines code to acquire new skills autonomously.
-Our work builds upon these concepts by integrating both and code evolution within a competitive, multi-agent environment, enabling the LLM agent to adapt its strategies based on performance feedback over successive game iterations.